Last updated: June 2026

 Can I sell a house with flood damage?

-Does flood history reduce home value permanently?
+Does flood history reduce home value?

 Do I need flood insurance to sell?